 Much of Merry Lea’s landscape was in row crop agriculture from the early 20th century until the late 1970’s.
 Many of these sites were abandoned and left to natural succession.

-Bear Lake Prairie, a wet prairie with little bluestem grass and sedges, represents the tall grass prairie type that would have been found scattered throughout N.E.
+Bear Lake Prairie, a marl beach with little bluestem grass and sedges, represents the tall grass prairie type that would have been found scattered throughout N.E.
 Indiana.
-It developed on a marl clay ridge that emerged when Bear Lake water levels were lowered for agricultural drainage at the end of the 1880’s.
+It developed on a marl clay ridge that emerged when Bear Lake water levels were lowered for agricultural drainage by the end of the 1880’s.*